renzmann/renzmann.github.io/content/emacsd.md

 ```

 All external dependency sources are explicitly included under the `elpa/`
-directory, meaning it's as simple as clone'n'go.
+directory, meaning it's as simple as "clone-n-go".
 Opening this document under my
 configuration looks like so:

 {{< figure src="https://user-images.githubusercontent.com/32076780/201825125-aa94bfa3-0d1a-47d4-b451-be3718850da2.jpg" width="800px" >}}